ThunbergOlle/SteamTradeBot/README.md

 <img src="https://user-images.githubusercontent.com/7386785/46106221-754edf00-c1d8-11e8-82b3-28577aea7616.PNG" width="115">
 <img src="https://user-images.githubusercontent.com/7386785/46106324-ae874f00-c1d8-11e8-9eba-89ce50846833.PNG" width="115">
 </p>

 ## Why use a steambot? :microscope:
 Well, there are many reasons why you should use and develop a steambot.
 Maybe you have a big inventory and want to do all the trades automatic.
 This is where this steambot truly shines.
 The bot is getting the prices that are updated real-time from the steam servers.
 Or let's say that you want to make a trading website or a gambling website?
 These sites are based on steambots.
 But we believe in a simple solution without complicated code or logs in the console.

 ## How do I set it up? :heart:
-We try to focus a lot on setup and installation for the bot for the people that are not really into coding or thinks it's complicated.
+We try to focus a lot on setup and installation of the bot being simple for the people that are not really into coding or thinks it's complicated.
 Here is what you have to do:

 1. Download the zip file, press on the green button that says "Clone or download" and downloads it as a .zip file.